-The Company secretary shall be appointed by the board of directors which can also decide to dismiss him/her at any time.
+A Company secretary may be appointed by the board of directors, which can also decide to dismiss him/her at any time.

 The Company secretary shall advise the board of directors on all governance matters.
 He shall supervise whether the corporate organs comply with the procedures, rules and regulations set by the board of directors just as with its statutory obligations and its obligations under the articles of association and the Corporate Governance Charter.
-The Company secretary, under the direction of the chairman, shall regularly report on this matters to the board of directors.
+The Company secretary, under the direction of the chairman, shall regularly report on these matters to the board of directors.